 - Provide a forum to enhance and clarify current standards based on business needs specific to the LTPAC industry including but not limited to Telecommunication, SCRIPT and Specialized.
 Identify necessary stakeholders to provide insight into industry direction and lead discussion to ensure fields and values are created and in place for the next versions.

-- Collaborate with other NCPDP Work Groups and Committees as appropriate and requested.
+- Collaborate with other NCPDP Work Groups and Committees as appropriate.

 - Collaborate with and educate other industry organizations regarding LTPAC standardization issues.